 Plan for parking

 VIA Park & Ride offers hassle-free transit to major Fiesta events at a cost of $2.50 for a one-way ticket.
-Children ages 5-11 and senior citizens 62 and older can purchase one-way rides for $1.25.
+Discounts are available for children, seniors, students and active-duty members of the military.

 For service times and locations, click here.

 Fiesta started in 1891 when a group of San Antonio citizens honored the heroes of the Alamo and Battle of San Jacinto with the first Battle of Flowers Parade.

 Children dressed up as flowers and horse-drawn carriages were adorned with flowers.
 Parade participants threw blossoms at each other, a tradition that hasn’t been passed down.